 Malikah Shabazz, daughter of Malcolm X, found dead, NYPD says

-Malikah Shabazz, the daughter of slain civil rights leader Malcolm X, was found dead in her home on Monday afternoon, the NYPD confirmed to CBS News.
+Malikah Shabazz, the daughter of slain civil rights leader Malcolm X, was found dead in her Brooklyn apartment Monday, the NYPD confirmed to CBS News.
 Shabazz was found by her daughter and at this point, her death is not considered suspicious, police say.

+CBS New York reports that her daughter found her unconscious at about 5 p.m., according to police.

 Shabazz, 56, was the one of twins who was born to Betty Shabazz after Malcolm X was killed, Bernice King tweeted late Monday.
 King is the youngest child of slain civil rights icon Dr. Martin Luther King Jr.